markmnl/hermes-fmsg/README.md

 - **Hosted:** use an fmsg service provider, create an agent/sub-account under your user address, and copy its one-time API key.
 You also need the provider's fmsg Web API URL.

+[fmsg.io](https://fmsg.io) provides accounts with up to 5 sub-accounts for free.

 - **Self-hosted:** deploy the open-source [fmsg-docker](https://github.com/markmnl/fmsg-docker) stack, then create a derived sub-account and API key through its Web API or CLI.